 Sebastien and Brinn shared a dubious look over the girl’s head.

-The gremian snatched up the feathers, chicken egg, and small drawing of a bird in flight from the Circle, not seeming to either notice or care as the binding activated and it was trapped inside.
-After almost a minute of staring lovingly at the drawing, while Waverly took tiny, slow steps closer, the gremian turned its attention to the chicken egg, which was half as big as its head.
+The gremian snatched up the offerings, not seeming to either notice or care as the binding activated, trapping it inside.
+After almost a minute of staring lovingly at the drawing of a bird in flight, while Waverly took tiny, slow steps closer, the gremian turned its attention to the chicken egg, which was half as big as its head.

-The flakes covering its body immediately took on new meaning, as it crushed the egg over its head, smearing the vicious clear and orange liquid all over itself until it glistened.
+The source of the flakes covering its body became obvious as it crushed the egg over its head, smearing the viscous liquid all over itself until it glistened.

 “Gremians want to fly more than anything,” Waverly explained in a calm, soothing voice.
-“Some believe that they branched off from homunculi that were attacked with some kind of ancestral curse, thousands of years ago, eventually devolving into what you see now.
-They collect feathers, steal eggs, and live in nests, all futile attempts to reach the skies.”
+“Some believe that they branched off from homunculi that were attacked with some kind of ancestral curse thousands of years ago, and eventually devolved into what you see now.
+They collect feathers, steal eggs, and live in nests—all futile attempts to reach the skies.”

-Sebastien watched with interest as Waverly knelt in front of the Circle and began to bargain with the creature.
-She pulled out a contraption made of bamboo and waxed fabric, showing it off as she murmured to the creature, occasionally miming something to get her point across.
+Sebastien watched with interest as Waverly knelt in front of the Circle to bargain with the creature.
+She pulled out a contraption made of bamboo and waxed fabric, showing it off as she murmured, occasionally miming something to get her point across.

 Eventually, the gremian agreed to whatever deal she had put forth.
-They both spit in their palms, shook hands—which looked rather ridiculous considering the difference in size, and the creature scampered off.
+They both spat in their palms, shook hands—which looked rather ridiculous considering the difference in size, and the creature scampered off.